Course Meshes

 Import Meshes Into Unity

-Next you’ll want to import the folder of meshes into your Unity project.
+Next you’ll want to import the OBJ file into your Unity project.
 These meshes will sit just above your terrain layer.
 Make sure you’re using the project template and have the OpenGolfSim Developer Toolkit package, which should include a tool for importing and batch assigning base materials to your meshes.

 1. In your Unity project, go to Tools > OpenGolfSim > Import Meshes